NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

 * Table reports summarizing inputs at the zone level will remain the same.
 * Table reports summarizing inputs at the Space Type level will be added.
 * Table reports allocating energy at the Space Type level *may* be added.
-* Space-level outputs would include:
+* Space-level outputs will include:
   * Internal gains attached directly to a Space.
   * Internal gains attached to a Zone apportioned by Space floor area.
   * Floor area for each Space.
-  * Walls and other surfaces would only be reported at the Space level for full geometry Spaces.
+  * Walls and other surfaces will only be reported at the Space level for full geometry Spaces.
+* Enclosures will be reported with a list of Spaces for each enclosure.

 ## Engineering Reference ##